Skip to content

 About

+among other features.
 Coal’s type system, like Haskell’s and ML’s, supports type inference and parametric polymorphism, drawing on the System-F lambda calculus.
 The Coal compiler is implemented in Haskell and targets LLVM for code generation.

 As a total language, Coal takes a different approach to recursion, following the motto that "recursion is the goto of functional programming."
 To guarantee that programs are provably terminating, recursion is only available in a restricted form, known as structural recursion.
-Under this regime, each recursive call operates on a strictly smaller part of some finite data structure, progressing toward a base case.

 fun sum(numbers : List<int32>) : int32 =